nburrus/tuxpaint/docs/es_ES.UTF-8/README.txt

          "Text" and "Label" Tools

                  Choose a font (from the 'Letters' available on the right) and a color (from the color palette near the bottom).
+You may also apply a bold, and/or an italic styling effect to the text.
 Click on the screen and a cursor will appear.
 Type text and it will show up on the screen.
+(You can change the font, color, and styling while entering the text, before it is applied to the canvas.)

                  Press [Enter] or [Return] and the text will be drawn onto the picture and the cursor will move down one line.